smanolloff/qwop-gym/README.md

 ```

 > [!WARNING]
-> The browser window must not be closed during RL training.
-This is because
-> no rendering occurs during the process, although the game is actually
+> Although no rendering occurs during training, the browser window must remain
-> running at very high speeds.
-Also, if your computer goes to sleep or
+> open as the game is actually running at very high speeds behind the curtains.
-> otherwise suspends the browser process, the websocket connection will timeout
-> and the training will be aborted.

 Visualize tensorboard graphs: